Licensed Psychologist specializing in the clinical treatment of Obsessive Compulsive Disorder (OCD) and anxiety disorders.

 • Moral injury and systemic issues

-We also offer maintenance support for first responders who want to pre-emptively cultivate resilience for the work
+I also offer maintenance support for first responders who want to pre-emptively cultivate resilience for the work

 Learn More